Using embedded buttons for Apple Pay and Google Pay payments

 {"billing_country": "GB", "customer_email": "mcdonald@space.com", "avs_post_code": "BR1 1AA", "redirect_success_url":"https://cosmoshop.jupiter.example/order?id=123"}

-Figure 18.
-Example of the error information
+Figure 20.
+Example of error information

 errors = {